EchoLyu/learngit/readme.txt

-git is a version control system.
+git is a distributed version control system.

 Git is free software.

-Echo1i!
+Echo1!
+Echo2!